aylindincer/df-compile/README.md

 # Data Release Overview
-This repository contains scripts to compile the semi-annual data release.
+This repository contains example scripts for compiling the semi-annual data release.

 # General instructions to run scripts